Vocational Rehabilitation Internship

 Click on the above link to take you to the link for online registrations for Minot State University.
 Scroll down to find your class, click on it, fill in your information, add it to your cart, pay for it and you will get an e-mail confirmation once it is complete.

-'Voc Rehab Teacher Internship' online registration will close on July 29th at midnight.
+'Voc Rehab Internship' online registration will close on June 29th at midnight.

 Effective Jan.
 1, 2017, all late adds into Professional Development Graduate Classes will be charged a $25 late fee.
 Please make sure everyone gets registered on time.

 500 University Avenue West